TanLiangMing/REDesign-ACE_SCDFXIBM/README.md

 Currently, there are plenty of existing wearable technology to measure heat strain indicators, namely Hexoskin (Carré Technologies Inc., Montreal, Que., Canada), LifeMonitor EQ02 (Equivital, Cambridge, UK), BioHarness 3.0 (Zephr Performance Systems, Annapolis, Md., USA), Questemp II (3M, St. Paul, Minn., USA), BioNomadix (BIOPAC Systems, Inc., Goleta, Calif., USA), BioRadio (Great Lakes Neurotechnologies, Cleveland, Ohio, USA).

 However most systems lack proper interpretation of physiological data to identify the signs and symptoms of excessive heat strain and merely displays what data it collects.
-Furthermore, they do not take into consideration the possible effects of climate change.
+Furthermore, they do not take into consideration the possible effects of climate change [1](#references).

 ### The idea

 First Responders may face an increasing physical challenge because of the increased environmental temperature (ET) and humidity (EH), which affects their physiological and psychological states both before and during operations.
 ET and EH are thus critical factors to take into consideration to maximise safety and performance.

-Since the SCDF is currently looking into integrating Equivital EQ02 LifeMonitor with wearable sensors in the Heat Strain Monitor System (HSM), we intend to leverage on this and build a more powerful model with the data collected from this system.
+Since the SCDF is currently looking into integrating Equivital EQ02 LifeMonitor with wearable sensors in the Heat Strain Monitor System (HSM) [2](#references), we intend to leverage on this and build a more powerful model with the data collected from this system.